nextmetaphor/java-microservice-api/README.md

     gradle clean buildRun

-(Again, the `clean` target is optional, and the `buildRun` target will, as the name suggests, build the code should this have not already been done, prior to running).
+Again, the `clean` target is optional, and the `buildRun` target will, as the name suggests, build the code should this have not already been done, prior to running.

 Either way, the final couple of lines of the eventual output should be similar to the following...